Kenya: Record 46 independent candidates join race for presidency | Africanews

 A record forty-six presidential candidates are among over 7000 cleared to vie in the August 9 General Elections in Kenya .

-Registrar of Political Parties Ann Nderitu confirmed the number, Monday evening, to be the highest ever recorded to contest the countrys top seat.
+Registrar of Political Parties Ann Nderitu confirmed the number, Monday evening, to be the highest ever recorded to contest Kenya's top seat.
+The presidential candidates cleared include perennial contestants Nazlin Omar, Nixon Kukubo, Muthiora Kariara who vied in 2017.

+New entrants include gospel artiste Reuben Kigame, former Presbyterian Church of East Africa Moderator David Githii and Grita Muthoni

-The independent aspirants include 106 governors, 147 senators, 110 Women Reps, 958 Members of the National Assembly and 5,845 Members of the County Assembly.
+The independent aspirants include 106 governors, 147 senators, 110 women Reps, 958 members of the National Assembly and 5,845 members of the County Assembly.

 They join the United Democratic Alliance (UDA), led by the Deputy President William Ruto, and Raila Odinga’s Orange Democratic Movement (ODM) who were the first to kick off its primaries on 1 April.